openshift/openstack-cinder-csi-driver-operator/README.md

 >     cloud-provider-config
 >
 > If this has been modified, then the Cinder CSI Driver Operator, Cluster Cloud Controller Manager Operator,
-> and other operators and services that depend on this config map will the modified name.
+> and other operators and services that depend on this config map will use the modified name.
-> This does not apply if the newer `cindre-csi-config` config map.
+> This does not apply if using the newer `cinder-csi-config` config map.
 > For more information, refer to the [OpenShift documentation](https://docs.openshift.com/container-platform/4.12/rest_api/config_apis/infrastructure-config-openshift-io-v1.html#spec-cloudconfig).

 The operator loads this configuration, performs some minimal modification and validation, and saves the modified configurations to a new config map, stored at `openshift-cluster-csi-drivers / cloud-conf` under the `cloud.conf` key.